How I scale quality

 Quality is the thing I refuse to negotiate with.

 Not because I am stubborn, or because I like polished UI.
 Because in enterprise software, quality is trust.
-It’s whether someone feels safe clicking “Submit”.
-It’s whether the workflow holds up when the data is messy, approvals are missing, or the user is rushing through a task between meetings.
-And it’s whether the product still feels coherent when five different teams touch it over a year.
+It is whether someone feels safe clicking Submit.
+It is whether the workflow holds up when the data is messy, approvals are missing, or the user is rushing through a task between meetings.
+And it is whether the product still feels coherent when five different teams have touched it over a year.

-Over time, my definition of quality has only expanded.
-And I have learned an uncomfortable truth: when teams are busy, quality does not degrade slowly.
+When teams are busy, quality does not degrade slowly.
 It drops off a cliff.
-Once it drops, it becomes expensive to win back.
+And once it drops, it becomes expensive to win back.

 So quality became a fundamental tenet of my leadership.
 Not as a slogan.
 As a habit.